Meeting Time: February 24, 2021 at 4:00pm PST

 • Default_avatar

-Elvira Iniguez about 3 years ago
+Elvira Iniguez over 3 years ago

 Aspire ERES Academy IS a quality school that deserves to remain open to continue to serve its students and families and give students on the waitlist an opportunity to an excellent education.
 It is the job of elected board members to listen to families and advocate for ALL students in Oakland.
 Their actions demonstrate that they are putting their political preferences above serving ALL students and families.
 My traditional district neighborhood school performs in the red, that isn't an option for my children and as a result, OUSD Board Members are confining my children and all of ERES's students from quality education and their true potential to succeed and create a better future for themselves and their families.
 This is an INJUSTICE to our community and we're going to call you out!